 All technical papers SF read so far reinvent the wheel with great efforts using less accurate, less cost-effective thermal analysis systems than MeltLab.
 Figure 3 shows an example of such thermal analysis system, with a noisy first derivative ( black curve ).
 Imagine the noise for the 2nd derivative, and forget about the 5th.
 A noisy signal like this can only give an estimate of what is the temperature of a given phase transformation, when it starts and when it ends.
 MeltLab makes life a lot more easy, profitable and accurate.

-Why not use the best thermal analysis system for the job and start saving both money and time at the foundry or university lab?
-Come meet us at MeltLab booth at AFS show in Milwaukee April 25th to 27th.
+Let’s use the best thermal analysis system for the job and start saving both money and time at the foundry or university lab.

 In this case, the idea is to start ablation ( turn on water jets ) at the optimum moment during solidification of A356 to allow for the desired microstructure, and avoid undesirable phases .